AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/getting-started/enable-debug-logging.md

 <InlineAlert variant="success" slots="text"/>

 Lifecycle metrics are now available for Edge Network implementations.
-For more details about the XDM-based lifecycle metrics, see [Lifecycle for Edge Network](../foundation-extensions/lifecycle-for-edge-network/README.md).
-FIX LINK
+For more details about the XDM-based lifecycle metrics, see [Lifecycle for Edge Network](../lifecycle-for-edge-network/index.md).

 <TabsBlock orientation="horizontal" slots="heading, content" repeat="2"/>